 At RAIN Group, we find it instructive to think of time in 4 categories.
 TIME can be:

 Of its nature, time is finite.
 If you are spending it on one thing, you are not spending it on another.
-Highly effective people tend to accumulate time day after day in the treasured and invested categories, and proactively fight to dwell less in the mundane and empty time zones.
+Highly effective people tend to accumulate time day after day in the treasured and investment categories, and proactively fight to dwell less in the mandatory and empty time zones.

 Indeed, success follows as you accumulate time in the right categories.
 Investments add up and eventually pay dividends.
 But you have to keep doing it to get the right return.